 3.2 Comparison to STARS Method

 The STARS method (Supplementary Figure A15) was inferior to the proposed GAM-based method at detecting spatial or temporal break points for all simulated scenarios, with a slight exception for the break at edge case (scenario 4).
 For all other scenarios, the STARS method performed up to 90% worse than the proposed GAM-based method at detecting latitude and longitude breaks, and 20% worse at detecting year breaks.
-It also performed worse in terms of the coverage probability of L1 (63% vs 67% for the GAM-based method) and L2 (18% vs 52%), and did slightly better than the proposed method in detecting the break-at-edge, though only at 31% (vs 11%).
+It also performed worse in terms of the coverage probability of L1 (63% vs 67% for the GAM-based method) and L2 (18% vs 52%), but performed slightly better in terms of coverage probability than the proposed method in detecting the break-at-edge, though only at 31% (vs 11%).

 3.3 Application to NE Pacific Sablefish

 The latitude smoother suggested a generally increasing cline in length-at-age with latitude, with a significant breakpoint around 50˚N (approximately the northern end of Vancouver Island, Canada) detected when the GAM was fit for age four and six sablefish (Figures 5c, 6c; Supplementary Figures A4, A7).
-Above this breakpoint, female L2 estimates were consistently larger than 70 cm, whereas they were consistently smaller than 66 cm south of it.
+North of this breakpoint, female L2 estimates were consistently larger than 70 cm, whereas they were consistently smaller than 66 cm south of it.
 Both age six and age 30 female sablefish identified a breakpoint at 36˚N (approximately Monterey, CA, USA).
 Both males and females obtained the lowest estimated L2 south of this breakpoint, at 55 cm for males and 60.43 cm for females.
 In all GAM-detected regions, L∞ was higher for female sablefish than males, and the resultant L2 differed between regions within sexes by up to 26%.
 The temporal smoother did not exhibit a strong one-way trend, and was flat for age-30 fish of both sexes, though it did detect a break in 2009-2010 for both sexes of age 4 and 6 sablefish.
 Parameter estimation at this temporal stratification generated 95% confidence intervals for L∞ which overlapped for males within all regions and for females in region 5 (Supplementary Figure A12).
 The number of spatiotemporal strata was reduced to 14 after combining years of data for region-sex combinations where overlap was found in the second phase.
 Once re-aggregated and re-estimated, we did not find overlapping confidence intervals for L∞ for any adjacent regions (Supplementary Figure A14), so this set of specifications (five spatial regions for both sexes, and a temporal break for females in regions 1 through 4) was retained as our final spatiotemporal stratification.
 The stratification consists of three regions bounded on their western border by a break at 130˚W; from south to north, these regions (labeled 1, 2 and 3 on Figure 7) are defined by latitudes 36˚N and 50˚N. They correspond generally to Monterey, CA and the northern tip of Vancouver Island, BC.
 Region 4 is the area between 130˚W and the ecosystem break at 145˚W (roughly Cordova, AK).
 Datapoints collected to the west of the ecosystem break are assigned to region 5.

 4 Discussion